Get away from your everyday on a backcountry camping adventure and experience Ontario’s true wilderness.

 This type of camping requires a great deal of preparation and planning, as well as outdoor experience and survival skills.

-Quick Guide to Backcountry Camping in Ontario
+Quick guide to backcountry camping in Ontario

-Backcountry Camping in Ontario Parks
+Backcountry camping in Ontario Parks

-Backcountry Camping in Parks Canada
+Backcountry camping in Parks Canada

 Pukaskwa National Park is the only one designated as a biodiverse wilderness park and offers unparalleled backcountry experiences.

-Ready to Explore More?
-Get Started.
+Ready to explore more?
+Get started.

-What to Pack
+What to pack

 Mountain Equipment Coop compiled a great list of what you’ll need for a backcountry paddling trip in Algonquin Park.
 It’s a great example of how extensive your planning process will be.

-Visiting Indigenous Heritage Sites
+Visiting Indigenous heritage sites

 Several sacred Indigenous sites are located within Ontario’s parks.
 Appropriate respect and appreciation are essential as you visit spiritual and culturally significant places.